 It is always easier to say no to someone in writing than over the phone, and easier over the phone than in person.
 If you can visit the financial aid office, be sure to mention in your cover email that you would like to arrange a meeting as soon as possible after they have had a chance to review your appeal.
 Otherwise, let them know you will be following up in a few days by phone.

 Remember, admitted applicants have leverage, and your persuasive arguments have a good chance of initiating a recalculation of your need and can result in your child’s financial aid award being increased.
-Know going into the negotiation what you will require to make your child’s enrollment possible, and be prepared to say no if they don’t meet it, and yes if they do!
+Know going into the negotiation what you will require to make your child’s enrollment possible.
+Be prepared to say no if they don’t meet it, and yes if they do!